TobiasVanDyk/RaspberryPi-GPIO-Displays/README.md

 <img src="images/RPi3BPK419LCDC-2.jpg" width="400" />
 <br>

-The Raspberry Pi 3B+ was used instead of the Raspberry Pi 4, because of the latter's fiddly (*adjective:complicated or detailed and awkward to do or use*), micro-hdmi connector - I did nit want to break it with frequent change-overs.
+The Raspberry Pi 3B+ was used instead of the Raspberry Pi 4, because of the latter's fiddly (*adjective: complicated or detailed and awkward to do or use*), micro-hdmi connector - I did nit want to break it with frequent change-overs.

 ### Kernel 5.4
 A recent kernel update to version 5.4, changed the GPIO configuration for a number of small directly connected SPI LCD displays for the Raspberry Pi.
 Refer to this [**list of Raspberry Pi discussion Forum topics**](Discussion-RaspberryPiForum-LCDKernel54.txt).
 The reason seems to be that GPIO descriptors have been changed from pin numbers to labels.
 In [**Linux Staging fbtft Switch to the gpio descriptor interface**](https://github.com/torvalds/linux/commit/c440eee1a7a1d0f2d5fc2ee6049e4a05da540f01): *"This switches the fbtft driver to use GPIO descriptors rather than numerical gpios."*